szech/mmm-uk-pollen-forecast/README.md

 - try `npm install -g` in step 2
 - refresh the browser window where the mirror is displayed
 - restart the mm server
-- double check the config.js entry
+- double check the config.js entry.
+  - maybe you need to add quotes around the values
+  - maybe you forgot a comma to end the line
 - have you configured the module to be hidden?
 - do you have enough antihistamines?
 - avoid alcohol, it tends to make your hayfever symptoms worse :'(